 Often, women’s bodies become less fertile around the age of 40, when the ovaries gradually stop generating eggs each month.
 Peri-menopause is the time when a woman’s periods become irregular until they cease entirely.
 Menopause happens when the periods stop completely.
 Most women hit menopause around the age of 51, but it can happen anywhere between the ages of 40 to 60 years.

 Women may realize that their migraines are associated with their periods during the peri-menopause phase.
-During this period, the ovaries are producing less estrogen, and the hormonal changes can lead to migraines.
-Studies have shown that menopause worsens migraines for about 45% of women, while it improved the migraines in 15% of women.
+During this period, the ovaries are producing less estrogen, and the hormonal changes can lead to episodes.
+Studies have shown that menopause worsens migraines for about 45% of women, while it improved the episodes in 15% of women.

 The hormone cycle lasts for some more years after women experience their last period.
 While hormones are not enough to cause menstruation, they can still cause women to suffer from a migraine.
 Fortunately, this stops after about 2 to 5 years.

 Dealing with migraines during menopause can be tough as the irregularity of the menstrual cycle can make them unpredictable.
-Many women experience lack of sleep due to night sweats and hot flashes, adding to stress levels, which can trigger migraines.
+Many women experience a lack of sleep due to night sweats and hot flashes, adding to stress levels, which can trigger attacks.